MarkAttila420/cross-company-data-mapper-hw/cross-company-mapper/AI_USAGE.md

 - Describe where AI output needed manual correction and why.

 When the .env was created with the environment variables for the api key, i had to write the api key obviously, because the copilot cannot know my api key.
+On the frontend the wrong routes were used, so i had to fix it to use the correct ones.

 ## Time saved
 - Estimate how much time AI saved for each task (e.g., scaffolding, mapping, tests).